Increasing the technical, institutional, and financial sustainability of CRS

-SHOPS Plus is focused on strengthening CRS’s technical, institutional, and financial capacity with greater capacity, resources, and independence to remain a competitive contributor to national health outcomes.
-CRS is a social marketing company and leading provider of priority health products in Nepal.
+SHOPS Plus is strengthening Nepal CRS Company (CRS) technical, institutional, and financial capacity to help ensure they remain a competitive contributor to national health outcomes.

 Financial capacity building: SHOPS Plus is supporting CRS as it restructures to address its dual priorities of continuing with commercial sales activities while retaining the tax-exempt status required to implement donor-funded project activities.
 This transition is critical to ensuring the sustainability of CRS after the GGMS project ends.
 With SHOPS Plus support, CRS has decided to transition to a two-level structure consisting of a tax-compliant for-profit unit conducting sales and distribution of health products and a tax-exempt, not-for-profit unit conducting charitable activities.
 SHOPS Plus is actively working with CRS to complete legal documents for the formation, registration, and functioning of its new for-profit subsidiary and develop comprehensive transition plans for both units.